-At this time, there is not enough information to know how long protection lasts or if everyone needs additional doses.
-It is still important to practice the recommended public health measures to prevent the spread of COVID-19, even if you have had the vaccine.
+It is still important to follow the recommended public health measures to prevent the spread of COVID-19, even if you have had a COVID-19 vaccine.
 Please visit ahs.ca/covid for the most up to date recommendations.

 Which COVID-19 vaccine will I get?